loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - runs local placeholder replacement
 - pushes the repo into Forgejo
 - seeds the repo Actions secrets needed by the Forgejo `build-push` workflow
-- builds and pushes the `src/` demo image to the Forgejo container registry
+- optionally builds and pushes the `src/` demo image to the Forgejo container registry
 - creates the Argo CD Forgejo secrets
 - updates the Argo CD `cluster-local` secret that controls which use-case appsets are selected
 - optionally creates a default vCP `ProjectSecret` for snapshot registry auth in `p-default`